 4. Download & Save Your Completed “Supplemental” Applications

-3. Write Down Application Due Dates in Your Planner
+3. Write Down Your Grad School Application Due Dates in Your Planner

-Even if you have a general idea of when all your applications are due, it helps to visualize it on a calendar.
-You will also keep better track of your time and completion progress if you have subsequent reminders of the due dates.
+Even if you have a general idea of when all your grad school applications are due, it helps to visualize it on a calendar.
+You will also keep better track of your time and completion progress if you have subsequent reminders of the application due dates.

 Planners aren’t really your thing?
-They weren’t mine either until I found Day Designer!
-Day Designer makes it extremely easy to get used to actually using a planner.
-They have plenty of formats so you can find the one that’s just right for you, at just the right price.
+They weren’t mine either until I found Erin Condren!
+Erin Condren makes it extremely easy to get used to actually using a planner.
+She has plenty of formats so you can find the one that’s just right for you, at just the right price.

-I highly recommend these planners – they are the only planners I’ve used & loved all throughout college!
+I highly recommend these planners – they are the best planners I’ve used & loved all throughout college!
 My current planner is the one you will see in most of my pictures.
-It’s got monthly calendars and detailed weekly schedules, as pictured below.
+It’s got monthly calendars and detailed weekly schedules.
+For more information on my favorite planners, head to The 2 Absolute Best Student Planners for College & Grad School!

-If you want to learn more about their layouts (and their awesome price range), check out their site here.
+If you want to learn more about Erin Condren layouts, check out their site here.

-2. Schedule Time to Work on Your Applications
+2. Schedule Time to Work on Your Grad School Applications

 1. Excel Spreadsheet with Individual School Info – My #1 Tip!